james-leatherman/TimeMinder/README.md

 ## Sound Management

-TimeMinder includes comprehensive sound management features that allow you to:

-- **Download sound files** directly from URLs
-- **Store sound files locally** in a dedicated `sounds/` directory
-- **Persist sound settings** between application restarts
-- **Organize and manage** multiple sound files
-- **Copy external files** to the sounds directory for better organization
+TimeMinder now stores all custom/downloaded sound files in `%APPDATA%\TimeMinder\sounds` and configuration in `%APPDATA%\TimeMinder\TimeMinder.ini`.
+This avoids permissions issues and works for all users.

 ### Quick Start with Sound Management